shauryat97/SampleSelectionBasedKnowledgeDistillation/README.md

 | CIFAR10   | SVHN , TinyImageNet , Places365 , Cifar100 , STL10 , Caltech256 , Caltech101 |
 | CIFAR100  | SVHN , TinyImageNet , Places365 , Cifar10 , STL10 , Caltech256 , Caltech101|

+#  Minimal Margin Score(MMS) as a sample selection metric
+MMS was initially used by Berry et al for [selective sampling to accelerate the training of deep neural networks](https://arxiv.org/pdf/1911.06996.pdf) by selecting samples which have low margin distance from the decision boundary.This concept was motivated from Support Vector Machines , where samples far from the decision boundary were the ones on which the model had high confidence and samples close to the decision boundary were the ones on which model had low confidence.In order to train the model better, we had to focus on samples on which model had less confidence and we could ignore high confodence samples and thus saving the compute cost and time.
+I used the same concept of confidence as a sample selection metric.
+I select those samples on which the teacher model has high confidence.
+This knowledge of teacher is further distilled through the process of Knowledge Distillation to the student model.

 # Results

 1. For CIFAR10 as target dataset and Resnet-18 as Student :